-(a) A Dependent (Day) Care Center, provided that if care is provided by the facility for more than six individuals, the facility complies with applicable state and local laws;

-(b) An Educational Institution for pre-school children.
-For older children, only expenses for non-school care are eligible; and

-(c) An "Individual" who provides care inside or outside your home: The "Individual" may not be a child of yours under age 19 or anyone you claim as a dependent for Federal tax purposes.
+- (a) A Dependent (Day) Care Center, provided that if care is provided by the facility for more than six individuals, the facility complies with applicable state and local laws; - (b) An Educational Institution for pre-school children.
+For older children, only expenses for non-school care are eligible; and - (c) An "Individual" who provides care inside or outside your home: The "Individual" may not be a child of yours under age 19 or anyone you claim as a dependent for Federal tax purposes.

 You should make sure that the dependent care expenses you are currently paying for qualify under our Plan.
-We will also provide you with a debit or credit card to use to pay for dependent care expenses.
-The Administrator will provide you with further details.

 The law places limits on the amount of money that can be paid to you in a calendar year from your Dependent Care Flexible Spending Account.
-Each Plan Year, the minimum amount you may contribute to the Dependent Care Flexible Spending Account is \$25.
+Each Plan Year, the minimum amount you may contribute to the Dependent Care Flexible Spending Account is \$100.
 Generally, your reimbursements may not exceed the lesser of: (a) \$5,000 (if you are married filing a joint return or you are head of a household) or \$2,500 (if you are married filing separate returns); (b) your taxable compensation; (c) your spouse's actual or deemed earned income (a spouse who is a full time student or incapable of caring for himself/herself has a monthly earned income of \$250 for one dependent or \$500 for two or more dependents).